CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_10_14.md

 # Integration of a UAV to the RoboBoat to aid in task completion and navigation

 ## Long-term Project Goal
-Integrate a drone to the RoboBoat to increase the points gained while completing certain tasks and aid in navigating the courses more efficiently.
+Integrate a UAV to the RoboBoat to increase the points gained while completing certain tasks and aid in navigating the courses more efficiently.

 > ***JV*** Does it have to be a drone?
+> ***JS*** No sir, this was an oversight on our part.
+The Long-term Poject Goal has not been looked at or update since we started these reports.
+Both sections now reflect 'UAV'.

 ## Short-term Goal
 To complete a working final draft of design tools and continuously update Gantt chart.